-Giakoumakis thriving at Celtic after AEK 'curse'
+How Celtic's Giakoumakis is thriving after 'curse'

 His momentous derby goal in February 2018 - as AEK went on to win their first title in 24 years - was a rare personal triumph.
 Thrown on as a late substitute at 1-1, Giakoumakis burst between two defenders to meet a 94th-minute cross with a clinical first-time shot, a finish that has become his hallmark at Celtic.

-It remains an iconic strike in the Athens giants' history, yet Giakoumakis later remarked: "I would have preferred to have scored 50 goals with AEK and not the one against Olympiakos.
+It remains an iconic strike in AEK Athens' history, yet Giakoumakis later remarked: "I would have preferred to have scored 50 goals with AEK and not the one against Olympiakos.
 After that a curse followed me, everything went wrong."

 Within 18 months of his arrival, Giakoumakis was sent out on loan and his AEK hopes were all but over.
 By the time of his permanent departure in summer 2020 he had made just nine starts across 48 appearances, scoring three times.
 So did he have justifiable grievances over such meagre game time?